Self-Tuning Spectral Clustering for Speaker Diarization: Spectral clustering for speaker diarization

 where erf(.) is the error function for Gaussian distributions, and the F-ratio is $(\mu^w - \mu^b)/(\sigma^w + \sigma^b)$.
 The optimal threshold corresponding to the EER, shown in Figure \ref{fig:gaussians}, is given by,

 The theoretical foundations of the threshold $\Delta$ make it an appealing choice to delineate distributions $C_w$ and $C_b$ in each row of the affinity matrix, and thereafter all entries corresponding to $C_b$ can be set to zero to create the sparse affinity matrix.
-We refer to this method as the EER-$\Delta$ approach: on an initial affinity matrix $A$, $\Delta_i$ is first computed over each row $A_i$, for $i=1,...,n$.
-A sparse affinity matrix $B$ is then created by using $\Delta_i$ as a threshold in each row $B_i$, where we set $B_{ij} = 0$ if $A_{ij}<\Delta_i$, otherwise $B_{ij} = A_{ij}$.
-Finally, spectral clustering is conducted on $B$, using the maximum eigengap to determine the number of clusters.
-The EER-$\Delta$ approach has a lower computation cost compared to the CSC and ASC as it does not require tuning.
-An additional advantage of EER-$\Delta$ is that the number of similarity scores pruned in each row can vary, depending on the sizes of the identified $C_w$ and $C_b$.
+We refer to this method as the EER-$\Delta$ approach: on an initial affinity matrix $\mathbf{A}$, $\Delta_i$ is first computed over each row $\mathbf{A}_i$, for $i=1,...,n$.
+A sparse affinity matrix $\mathbf{B}$ is then created by using $\Delta_i$ as a threshold in each row $\mathbf{B}_i$, where we set $\mathbf{B}_{ij} = 0$ if $\mathbf{A}_{ij}<\Delta_i$, otherwise $\mathbf{B}_{ij} = \mathbf{A}_{ij}$.
+Finally, spectral clustering is conducted on $\mathbf{B}$, using the maximum eigengap to determine the number of clusters.
+The EER-$\Delta$ approach has a lower computation cost compared to the CSC and ASC, as it only computes the eigendecomposition of a single Laplacian, formed from the affinity matrix whose rows are pruned using $\Delta_i$.
+An additional advantage of EER-$\Delta$ is that the number of similarity scores pruned in each row is adaptive, and depends on the sizes of the identified $C_w$ and $C_b$.

 \textbf{SC-pNA Methodology:} In SC-pNA, we consider an even more aggressive thresholding approach, to create a sparser affinity matrix.
-As the $\Delta_i$ thresholds of EER-$\Delta$ retain all similarity scores for $C_w$ in the $i$-th row, we can interpret this approach as restricting the neighborhood of the $i$-th speaker segment $x_i$ only to the $C_w$ cluster.
-Let $N(x_i)$ be the set of speaker segments in the neighborhood of $x_i$, and let $C_w^{(i)}$ be the cluster identified for $x_i$.
+As the $\Delta_i$ thresholds of EER-$\Delta$ retain all similarity scores for $C_w$ in the $i$-th row, we can interpret this approach as restricting the neighborhood of the $i$-th speaker segment $\mathbf{x}_i$ only to the $C_w$ cluster.
+Let $N(\mathbf{x}_i)$ be the set of speaker segments in the neighborhood of $\mathbf{x}_i$, and let $C_w^{(i)}$ be the cluster identified for $\mathbf{x}_i$.
 Then each $\Delta_i$ threshold of EER-$\Delta$ establishes,

 throughout the affinity matrix.